-- iii.
-The corporate guarantee will remain in force unless the parent company guarantor sends notice of cancellation by certified mail to the operator and to the Department at least ninety (90) days in advance of the cancellation date, and the Department accepts the cancellation; and (3-20-20)T - iv.
+iii.
+The corporate guarantee will remain in force unless the parent company guarantor sends notice of cancellation by certified mail to the operator and to the Department at least ninety (90) days in advance of the cancellation date, and the Department accepts the cancellation; and (3-20-20)T iv.
 The cancellation will be accepted by the Department only if the operator obtains replacement financial assurance before the cancellation date or if the lands for which the corporate guarantee, or portion thereof, was accepted have not been disturbed.
-(3-20-20)T - g.
+(3-20-20)T v.
+If the operator is a partnership or joint venture, the indemnity agreement will bind each partner or member who has a beneficial interest, directly or indirectly, in the operator. ()

+gf.
 The operator, or parent company guarantor, is required to either complete the approved reclamation or closure plan for the lands in default, or pay to the Department an amount necessary to complete the approved reclamation, not to exceed the amount established in Sections 120 or 121 of these rules.
 Any indemnity agreement under forfeiture will operate as a judgment against those parties liable under the indemnity agreement.

-- h.
+hg.
 The operator or parent company guarantor will submit an annual update of the information required under paragraphs (c) and (d) of this section by April 1 following the issuance of the corporate guarantee.
-(3-20-20)T - i.
+(3-20-20)T ih.
 If the operator or parent company guarantor's financial fitness falls below the eligibility for providing a corporate guarantee they will immediately notify the Department, and the Department will require the operator to submit replacement financial assurance within ninety (90) days of being notified.
-(3-20-20)T - j.
+(3-20-20)T ji.
 The Department may require the operator or parent company guarantor to provide an update of the information in paragraphs (c) and (d) in this section at any time.
 The update must be provided within thirty (30) days of being requested.
 The requirements of paragraph (i) in this Section will then apply.
+(3-20-20)T

-(3-20-20)T - O7.
-Blanket Financial Assurance.
+07. Blanket Financial Assurance.
 Where an operator is involved in more than one (1) reclamation plan or permanent closure plan permitted by the Department, the director may accept a blanket financial assurance in lieu of separate reclamation or permanent closure financial assurances under the approved plans.
 The amount of such financial assurance shall be equal to the total of the requirements of the separate financial assurances being combined into a single financial assurance, as determined pursuant to Section 47-1512, Idaho Code, and in accordance with Sections 120 and 121 of these rules.
 The principal shall be liable for an amount no more than the financial assurance filed for completion of reclamation activities or permanent closure activities if the Department takes action against the financial assurance pursuant to Section 47-1513, Idaho Code and Section 123 of these rules.
+(3 - 20 - 20)T(

-(3-20-20)T( - 08.
-Reclamation Fund.
+08. Reclamation Fund.
 Reclamation plans processed under Section 069 of these rules may provide financial assurance through the Reclamation Fund established by Section 47-18, Idaho Code, and IDAPA 20.03.03.
 If financial assurance is provided through the Reclamation Fund, no other type of financial assurance may be combined with it on an individual mine site.
+(3-20-20)T

-(3-20-20)T - Multiple Forms of Financial Assurance Accepted.
-An operator may combine more than one type of financial assurance, within the limitations of each type of financial assurance, to reach the full amount of the required financial assurance for a reclamation plan or permanent closure plan.
+09. Multiple Forms of Financial Assurance Accepted.
+An operator may combine more than one type of financial assurance, within the limitations of each type of financial assurance, to reach the full amount of the required financial assurance for a reclamation plan or permanent closure plan.)

-123. FORFEITURE OF FINANCIAL ASSURANCE.
+FORFEITURE OF FINANCIAL ASSURANCE.
+123.